ckay314/OSPREI/README.md

 - `SWv` - The background solar wind speed at the location of the satellite.
 All solar wind properties have defaults corresponding to the average OMNI values at 1 AU over about a decade. *[400 km/s]*
 - `SWn` - The background solar wind density at the location of the satellite. *[5 cm^-3]*
 - `SWB` - The background solar wind magnetic field strength at the location of the satellite. *[6.9 nT]*
-- `FRBscale` - The ratio of the magnetic field strength of the CME flux rope (at the central axis) relative to the background solar wind at the start of the ANTEATR simulation.
-It can be positive or negative to control the direction of the axial field relative to the CME geometry. *[2]*
+- `FRB` - The magnetic field strength of the CME flux rope (at the central axis).
+If flagScales is set to True then it is relative to the background solar wind at the start of the ANTEATR simulation.
+It can be positive or negative to control the direction of the axial field relative to the CME geometry. *If not provided it is scaled from the CME v.*
-- `FRTscale` - The ratio of the temperature of the CME relative to the background solar wind at the start of the ANTEATR simulation. *[2]*
+- `FRT` - The temperature of the CME.
+If flagScales is set to True then it is relative to the background solar wind at the start of the ANTEATR simulation. *If not provided it is scaled from the CME v.*
 - `FRpol` - The handedness or polarity of the CME flux rope (1 or -1 for right or left-handed). *[1]*
 - `Gamma` - The adiabatic index of the flux rope, which allows the thermal expansion to vary between isothermal (1) and adiabatic (1.67). *[1.33]*
 - `IVDf` - Parameter controlling the initial velocity decomposition, or how a propagation speed translates into expansion speeds, at the beginning of ANTEATR.
 If set to 0 then there is self-similar expansion, if set to 1 then it convects out with the solar wind. *[0.5]*